RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading/upgrade-database.md

     To do so:

-    - Use the admin console to open the Compatibility tab for the database; the Redis version displays the Redis database compatibility version.
+    - Use the admin console to open the **Compatibility** tab for the database; the Redis version displays the Redis database compatibility version.

-    - Use `rladmin status databases extra all` to display a list of the databases in your cluster and their current Redis database compatibility version.
+    - Use [`rladmin status databases extra all`]({{<relref "/rs/references/cli-utilities/rladmin/status#status-databases">}}) to display a list of the databases in your cluster and their current Redis database compatibility version:

+        ```sh
+        rladmin status databases extra all
+        ```

     Verify that the Redis version is set to the expected value.